 In the Buddhist world you receive a new name when you first enter the Path (and as you can enter again and again in different contexts, some of us have a rather large collections of these names), and I got more and more used to using that instead of my given name.
 To the point where I ‘became’ Jinpa.

-In the world of my writing (and other creative endeavors) I used the nickname ‘monky’ that I had created in response to a common misperception that I was a monk, alluding at the fact that I was inclined in that direction but way too crazy to have actually gone there.
+In the world of my writing (and other creative endeavors) I used the nickname ‘monky’ that I had created in response to a common misperception that I was a monk, alluding to the fact that I was inclined in that direction (and shaving my head) but way too crazy to have actually gone there.
 (Or too cowardly, but that’s a different discussion, of course.)
-I even created a website for all my output, using that very nickname.
+I even created a website for all my output, using a domain derived from that very nickname.
 In the context of my writing and arts, I ‘became’ monky.
+And after moving to Berlin, in 2019 I created a company from that same domain name, too.

 All the while of course the name in my passport and all other legal documents and papers says ‘Kai’ and in a large part of my life I was and still ‘am’ Kai.
-And in the context of that identity I still sometimes engage in nefarious activities like consulting or business, and other, much less so, like making Dharma-related websites and serving as secretary), all of which I currently like to summarize as ‘minionizing,’ as it is too much lung-tung-linh-tinh (all over the place, neither here nor there, sometimes this, sometimes the opposite, etc.,) as the Vietnamese call it.
+And in the context of that identity I still sometimes engage in nefarious activities like consulting or business, and other, much less so, like making Dharma-related websites and serving as secretary to a Tibetan teacher), all of which I — for a while — liked to summarize as ‘minionizing,’ as it felt like too much lung-tung-linh-tinh (all over the place, neither here nor there, sometimes this, sometimes the opposite, etc., as the Vietnamese call it) and it definitely wasn’t important, was it.

 If you’ve made it this far and are still interested in more, feel free to contact any of Kai using the link in the footer.